-Mr. Tweedie is an associate of the Business & Financial Services Litigation practice group, representing corporate and individual clients in commercial, tort, trust and environmental matters across a broad spectrum of industries including software, technology, chemical manufacturing and transportation.
+Mr. Tweedie is an associate of the Business Litigation practice group and a member of the Climate Change and Renewable Energy industry group, representing corporate and individual clients in commercial, tort, trust and environmental matters across a broad spectrum of industries including software, technology, chemical manufacturing and transportation.
 In addition to litigating in the Delaware state and federal courts, and in other jurisdictions pro hac vice, Mr. Tweedie has arbitrated disputes under both the American Arbitration Association (AAA) and International Institute for Conflict Prevention and Resolution (CPR) rules.
-Mr. Tweedie’s commercial litigation experience includes:
+Mr. Tweedie’s experience includes:

 A multimillion-dollar technology dispute in the U.S. District Court for the District of Delaware involving breach of contract, intellectual property and tort claims related to the development of an innovative travel software product